inFumumVerti/DHBWorld-Docu/README.md

 The start page of DHBWorld should consist of small information-blocks from all parts of the app.
 This will be realised in form of customizible dashboard.
 User can configurate visible blocks there.

 **Use Cases:**
-* *Save personal Information:* User can save important personal Information
+* *View personal Information:* User can save important personal Information and view his personal information he saved earlier
-* *View personal Information:* User can view his personal information he saved earlier
+* *Configure Dashboard:* Configure the visible information of the dashboard

 #### 3.1.2 Schedule
 This part of the app will be an interface to connect with Rapla-Service to provide information about the DHBW-Schedule.